rfo909/CFT/doc/Doc.md

 -  generate netplan config files

--  automated management via ssh
+-  remote management via ssh

 -  automate git and powershell and other things that require you to type too much